CaseyThiessen/klarity-bwHPC-setup/README.md

 ## 2. Example: Attention Visualization

+**Prompt:**
-* Prompt: What do you see?
+> *What do you see?*

+**Model Answer:**
-* Answer: In the image provided, there are two distinct points, one red and one blue, located in the middle of a white background.
+> In the image provided, there are two distinct points — one red and one blue — located in the middle of a white background.
 The red point appears slightly closer to the blue point.

 ### Attention Heatmap